Steph Ceraso

 RHET/COMP | SOUND | DIGITAL MEDIA | PEDAGOGY

 I am an Associate Professor of Digital Writing & Rhetoric in the English Department at the University of Virginia.
-I earned my Ph.D. with a concentration in "Composition, Literacy, Pedagogy, and Rhetoric" from the University of Pittsburgh.
-My research and teaching interests include multimodal composition, sound studies, pedagogy, digital rhetoric, disability studies, sensory rhetorics, music, and pop culture.
-I have published scholarship in College EnglishComposition Studies, Enculturation, Rhetoric Society Quarterly, Peitho, Sounding Out!, and Digital Sound Studies.
+My research and teaching interests include multimodal composition, sound studies, pedagogy, digital rhetoric, disability studies, sensory rhetorics, and music.
+You can find my published work in College EnglishComposition Studies, Enculturation, Rhetoric Society Quarterly, Peitho, Sounding Out!, and Digital Sound Studies.
 My 2018 monograph, Sounding Composition: Multimodal Pedagogies for Embodied Listening, proposes an expansive approach to teaching with sound in the composition classroom.
-I also published a digital book via Intermezzo in 2019 called Sound Never Tasted So Good: ‘Teaching’ Sensory Rhetorics—an exploration of writing, sound, rhetoric, and food.
-I am currently working on a book project that examines sonic forms of invention in various contexts.
+I also published a digital book via Intermezzo in 2019 called Sound Never Tasted So Good: ‘Teaching’ Sensory Rhetorics—an exploration of writing, sound, rhetoric, and food—and I am coeditor (with Jon Stone) of Sensory Rhetorics: Sensation, Persuasion, and the Politics of Feeling (2026).
+I am currently working on a book, tentatively titled Sound in Relation: Invention, Multimodality, Experience, that examines sonic forms of invention in various contexts.

 A NOTE ON ACCESSIBILITY